Bloody Mary (2022 film): Production and release

 The film began its production in September 2020 in Hyderabad.
 Blood Mary is director Chandoo Mondeti's first foray into the digital medium.
-It is released digitally on 15 April 2022 on the streaming platform Aha.
+It is released digitally on 14 April 2022 on the streaming platform Aha.

 Reception

 The Times of India critic Neeshita Nyayapati called it a "passable thriller" writing, "Bloody Mary falls short of being a complex and grey film because it doesn't go the extra mile to tell a novel story."
 She appreciated the performances of Pethuraj and Ajay, in addition to the technical aspects of the film.
 Reviewing the film for The Hindu, Sangeetha Devi called it "sketchy," criticising the narration and weak characterization.

 Subbarao N of NTV criticized the story and screenplay while being appreciative of the performances, score and camerawork.
-A reviewer from Pinkvilla also felt the same, stating: "When 'Bloody Mary' doesn't frustrate you with its superficial performances, the sheer quantum of convenient plot points does."